Last Updated: July 17, 2023

 According to the CalSavers website, employers who meet the following criteria are required to participate in the program:

-Employees at businesses that meet this criteria will be automatically enrolled in the program unless they choose to opt out.
-Employees of smaller businesses can also open a CalSavers account, but they need to do so on their own through the self-enrollment process.
+Employees at eligible businesses will be automatically enrolled in the program unless they choose to opt out.

 Program deadlines for businesses are based on company size.
 The breakdown provided by the CalSavers website is as follows:

-The deadlines for compliance and eligibility are determined the average number of employees reported to the state for the previous calendar year.
+The deadlines for compliance and eligibility are based on the average number of employees reported to the state for the previous calendar year.
 If your small business already offers a retirement program, you may instead indicate that you are exempt.

 Participating employers are required to upload their new employees into the portal within 30 days of their hire date.